Computer Security Tips

 Use the WOT addon

-For the layered security approach, install the Web of Trust Firefox addon or IE plugin to warn you about spyware, viruses, spam, phishing attempts, browser exploits, unreliable online shops and online scams before you click.
+For the layered security approach, install the Web of Trust addon for all popular browsers to warn you about spyware, viruses, spam, phishing attempts, browser exploits, unreliable online shops and online scams before you click.
 Share your knowledge and experience of websites with others using the WOT Internet security scorecard.

 To learn more, visit these resources